PaofueMMoua/Happy-Little-Dinos/README.md

 # Happy-Little-Dinos

-The Game Happy Little Dinosaurs atempted to be recreated within HTML, CSS, JavaScript.
+The Game Happy Little Dinosaurs attempted to be recreated within HTML, CSS, JavaScript.